-Scattered over the province you will also find 52 megaliths.
-These unique structures, made of enormous boulders, used to serve as prehistoric burial chambers and are characteristic of the province of Drenthe.
-The buildings date from the period 3350 - 3050 BC.
-They consist of a number of supporting stones with a capstone on top.
-In addition to the 52 dolmens in Drenthe, there are also two in the province of Groningen.
-One of them is located in a forest plot near the town of Noordlaren.
-The other hunebed is currently shining in the Muzeeaquarium in Delfzijl.
-Together they form the 54 preserved dolmens of the Netherlands.
+Spread over the province, you will also find 52 large structures.
+These unique structures, made of gigantic boulders, used to serve as burial chambers and are part of the province of Drenthe.
+The buildings are built between 3350 - 3050 BC, consisting of many supporting stones, and In addition to the 52 boulders in Drenthe, there are also more buildings in the Groningen province.
+One of them is situated in a forest near the Noordlaren town, and the other one is Muzeeaquarium in Delfzijl town.
+Together they form the 54 boulders of the Netherlands.

 Despite the relatively small area of Drenthe, there is a clear difference in types of landscapes.
 The middle of the province, the 'old Drenthe', is characterized by green villages, heathlands and brook valleys where sheep herds are still regularly seen.
 The lower parts of the province are formed by peat bogs, which were mined for peat extraction until the middle of the last century.
 Animals that feel at home on the Drenthe heath include the ring snake, peat butterfly, salamander, hawk, Scottish highlander and roe deer.